-Since its founding in the 1850's as a centrally planned winter resort town for northerners, the City of Winter Park has always been known as a well-designed and fiscally prosperous community.
+Since its planning and incorporation in the 1880's as a winter resort town for northerners, the City of Winter Park has been renowned as a well-designed and fiscally prosperous community.
 The city has continually attracted growth due, in part, to its strategic location in the Greater Orlando Metro area, its mild climate, its cultural and aesthetic appeal, and its superior quality of life.

 Between 2000 and 2012 alone, the city's population increased by about 22 percent to 28,924 people, according to U.S. Census Bureau estimates.
-The city's well-educated work force appeals to higher-wage employers - such as those in the professional, scientific, and technical services; finance and insurance; real estate; and healthcare industries - creating higher levels of income than those of Orange County and the state of Florida as a whole.
-According to the U.S. Census Bureau, Winter Park's median household income (2007-2011) was \$57,432, compared to Orange County's \$49,731 and Florida's \$47,827.1
+The city's well-educated work force appeals to higher-wage employers -such as those in the professional, scientific, and technical services; finance and insurance; real estate; and healthcare industries- creating higher levels of income than those of Orange County and the state of Florida as a whole.
+According to the U.S. Census Bureau, Winter Park's median household income (2007-2011) was \$57,432, compared to Orange County's \$49,731 and Florida's \$47,827 1.